 - An extremely hard one to spot in TRON: Legacy.
 During "Adigio for Tron" and the painful flashback to Clu's ambush, a brief snippet of Rinzler's theme plays at the moment of Tron's defeat.

-- "Martha's Theme" in Doctor Who was specifically written to sound a little like the theme tune of the Doctor's previous companion, Rose, and to share its opening notes with the "Doctor's Theme", thus presenting the viewers with two subtle cues as to Martha's role in the plot of Series 3.
+- "Martha's Theme" was specifically written to sound a little like the theme tune of the Doctor's previous companion, Rose, and to share its opening notes with the "Doctor's Theme", thus presenting the viewers with two subtle cues as to Martha's role in the plot of Series 3.

 - Speaking of "Rose's Theme", it became so identified with that character, that in at least two instances (in which Rose reappeared in the series after having left earlier) it was the only identifier used for the character, with her name not even being uttered for the benefit of those not familiar with the established canon.

 - "Amy in the TARDIS" is the name of Amy Pond's theme; part way through it segues into the 11th Doctor's "I Am the Doctor" albeit in a punched-up form that suggests the Doctor himself is better and more alive for having her around.

 - In series 6, the same track plays during The Doctor's death in "The Impossible Astronaut" and the revelation of River's identity in "A Good Man Goes to War", foreshadowing that it is indeed River in the suit.
 The track's name on the soundtrack is "Melody Pond".

 - The opening credits/theme of Fringe are changed to suit the episode.
 If it's a flashback, then an '80's style font is used, the technology words used are from that era and the theme has an electronic tone.
 If it's set in the alternate universe, then everything is red instead of the usual blue of our own universe and the technology words reflect that alternate world.